-Laguna Miscanti and Laguna Miñique used to be part of a river, but a volcano erupted and blocked the water flow and created two majestic lakes.
+Laguna Miscanti and Laguna Miñique used to be part of a river, but a volcano erupted and blocked the water flow creating two majestic lakes.
 Both are still connected underground through lava chutes.
-There are no fish here.
-Our guide said no one knows why but that the local indigenous people say that many years ago as small children they remembered fishing with their grandparents in these lakes.
+There are no fish here and no one knows why.
+Local indigenous people say that many years ago when they were small children they remembered fishing with their grandparents in these lakes.

-The lakes are right on the border between the two countries and the Chilean soldiers saw their Argentinian counterparts hanging around the lake, so they poisoned it to eliminate it as a food source for the Argentinian soldiers.
-I wondered if it is just the sulfur content from the volcano that prevents life.
+The lakes rest on the border between Chili and Argentina.
+When the Chilean soldiers saw their Argentinian counterparts hanging around the lake, they poisoned it to eliminate their opponent’s food source.
+I wondered if it was just the sulfur content from the volcano that prevented life.
 Carlos said it has not been tested, or if it has it is kept quiet.

 PIEDRAS ROJAS & LAGUNA TUYAJTO

 Continuing to climb into the Andes at 13,000 feet (3,950 meters), we reached the Piedras Rojas (Red Rocks) area next to a beautiful white Laguna (pictured as the feature image of this article).
 An adjacent volcano heats up the lake water and the white color is from the salt, sulfur, and borax.
 We stood at an overlook gazing at the colors of the desert and the thermal lake.
-Everyone was shivering from the cold.
+Everyone shivered in the cold air.
 I was really happy with my long down coat which I purchased at the Mercado El Alto in La Paz.

 Just another few miles drive took us to Laguna Tuyajto with its Caribbean blue water.
 The color is due to the white sand that created its floor and the minerals from the melting snow that filled the basin.

-Overall the entire area is absolutely stunning.
+Overall the entire area is stunning.
 The drive alone through the Andes was spectacular.
-Cycling through the desert was a pleasant, alternate way to enjoy the area.
-Personally, I list this area very high on the list of places to visit while in South America.
+Cycling through the desert was a pleasant, alternate way to enjoy Moon Valley.
+Personally, I list this area high on the list of places to visit while in South America.